Common Error Recipes¶

 Signal:

-Confirm all inputs are prepared by the same workflow and atom ordering is consistent.
+Confirm all inputs are prepared with the same workflow and atom ordering is consistent.

 Ensure element columns are present before running